C4l1b4n/Active-Directory-Ansible-Lab/scenarios/scenario1/README.md

 * firstname: known user's firstname.
 The format of the account's name is going to be "firstname.lastname" .
 * lastname: known user's lastname.
 The format of the account's name is going to be "firstname.lastname" .
 * password: known user's password.

+NOTE: RDP is not configured by default.
+The parameter "rdp: yes" or "rdp: true" must be added to each host on which RDP is to be installed.

 ## Build the scenario
 ```